sdrogers/MS2LDA/README.md

 while on the Python side, you need to install [rpy2](http://rpy.sourceforge.net/).
 MS2LDA also relies on [Numba](http://numba.pydata.org/) to speed up Gibbs sampling.
 If you are using the [Anaconda](https://store.continuum.io/cshop/anaconda/) distribution (which we recommend), then this is available by default.
 Otherwise, you can try to [install Numba manually](http://numba.pydata.org/).
 If Numba is not present, MS2LDA will fallback to using the slower sampling code.

-Then from IPython Notebook, launch **example_notebook.ipynb** inside the "notebook" folder for an example of a nicely documented notebook on how to run MS2LDA.
+Then from IPython Notebook, launch [example_notebook.ipynb](https://github.com/sdrogers/metabolomics_tools/blob/master/justin/notebooks/example_notebook.ipynb) inside the "notebook" folder for an example on how to run MS2LDA.